pcyin/pytorch_basic_nmt/README.md

 This codebase is used for instructional purposes in Stanford [CS224N Nautral Language Processing with Deep Learning]( http://web.stanford.edu/class/cs224n/) and CMU [11-731 Machine Translation and Sequence-to-Sequence Models](http://www.phontron.com/class/mtandseq2seq2018/).

+**Note** This branch implements distributed training. `scripts/train.py` assumes you have two GPU cards.
+Refer to the training script for more details.

 ### File Structure

 * `nmt.py`: contains the neural machine translation model and training/testing code.